 How Long Do Garage Door Springs Last?

+According to DASMA (Door & Access Systems Manufacturers Association) industry standards, residential torsion springs are rated by cycle count — not years — because usage frequency varies so widely between households.
 Standard springs are rated for about 10,000 cycles.
 At 4 uses per day, that’s roughly 7 years.
 High-cycle springs — available as an upgrade — are rated for 20,000 to 30,000 cycles and are worth the extra cost if you’re already paying for a replacement.

 Why You Shouldn’t Attempt This Yourself